 Apartment rentals typically involve an application of some sort and a list of pre-qualifications set by the owner or building manager.
-Qualifications vary from one location to another and often depend on the cost of the rental, as well as on supply and demand.
+Apartment rental qualifications vary from one location to another and often depend on the cost of the rental, as well as on supply and demand.
 Tenants typically have to provide proof of income, a security deposit and references as a starting point.

 Landlords generally ask for proof that your income is sufficient to cover the monthly rent and all the expenses involved with apartment living.
 Typically three recent pay stubs is enough to show what you make, but some landlords also request a bank statement or other financial documentation to show what you have on reserve in case of loss of income or other unforeseen circumstances.

 Income requirements for renting a house vary, depending completely on the landlord's discretion.
 In most areas, an income standard has been developed that states all tenants must have a yearly income equal to or greater than 40 times the monthly rent to be considered.

 A credit check is standard procedure for many landlords.
 The goal is to investigate your financial past to ensure that you pay your bills and do not default on commitments.
 A high score is necessary in many cases to qualify for a rental apartment.

 If your score is not ideal or your credit report shows damage in the past, landlords may request more security or a cosigner to make the deal.
 Some landlords charge the applicant for any credit checks that must be performed, so be ready to pay a fee from $50 to $100 in most cases.

 Providing References to Your Landlord